mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Knowledge Skills give a character access to specific Information.
 This is especially useful when the character is an expert In a fleld in which the player Is Ignorant.

 Many Knowledge Skills also provide the character with the theoretical basis of actions related to the fleld of study and the basis for new designs In an area.
+Characters have their Intelligence Dice Code * 3 in free Knowledge Skills.

 **Languages**